Articles/GuidesCases

 Consider the Size

-Computer cases come in various sizes, from small Mini-ITX cases to full-tower cases that can accommodate multiple graphics cards and multiple storage drives.
+Computer cases come in various sizes, from small Mini-ITX cases to full-tower cases that can accommodate multiple graphics cards and storage drives.
 The size of the case you choose will depend on the components you plan to install in your build, including the number of hard drives, graphics cards, and cooling systems.
 A larger case will provide more room for expansion and upgrades, but it may take up more space on your desk.

 Mini-ITX: Mini-ITX cases are the smallest and most compact option, making them ideal for those who want a compact and portable PC.
 They are limited in terms of expansion and upgrade options, but they can still accommodate a small graphics card and a single hard drive or solid-state drive.